d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

   globally to a prefix key, e.g. `C-c p', use:

   ┌────
-  │ (keymap-global-set "C-c p" sweeprolog-prefix-map) └────
+  │ (keymap-global-set "C-c p" 'sweeprolog-prefix-map) └────

   As an example, with the above binding the Sweep top-level can be